Philadelphia Dram Shop Attorney

 An unyielding advocate for victims of drunk drivers

 In 2012, one person died in an alcohol-impaired driving crash every 51 minutes.
 If a drunk driver has injured you or a loved one, you have options in terms of seeking redress.
 Under Pennsylvania’s Dram Shop laws, you may be able to seek compensation from individuals and establishments who served the driver that caused your accident.
-For many years, The Philadelphia dram shop attorneys of Michael T. van der Veen has been a valuable resource for Pennsylvania and New Jersey families.
+For many years, The Philadelphia dram shop attorneys of van der Veen, Hartshorn, and Levin have been a valuable resource for Pennsylvania and New Jersey families.
 Duty-bound to seek accountability for our clients, attorney van der Veen has dedicated his life to helping the injured.
 Our team of outstanding personal injury attorneys navigate you through this complicated area of law, giving you the strength you need when you need it most.

 Who is liable for the injuries sustained in a drunk-driving accident?

 Many people understand that when a drunk driver causes physical injury, he or she may be civilly liable in Pennsylvania.
 It is less commonly known that the state has expansive liquor liability laws.
 The individuals and establishments that served a drunk driver may also be held liable for injuries resulting from an accident.
 Known as Dram Shop laws, these regulations prohibit restaurants, bars, and hosts at private functions from serving a visibly intoxicated person.
 Additionally, owners and managers may be liable for the actions of employees who served the intoxicated individual.

 A history of case success leveraging Pennsylvania’s Dram Shop laws

 Mounting a successful case against the individuals and establishments who served an intoxicated person is not as simple as it may sound at the outset.
 In order to be successful, you must prove the following: